Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-postgresql-on-a-mac-with-homebrew.md

 Suppose you had a look at the 2021 stack overflow developer survey results.
 In that case, you might have seen that PostgreSQL, or Postgres for short, is now the second most loved database.

-And I've been loving Postgres myself, so time to dedicate an article on how to set it up on a Mac.
+And I've loved Postgres, so time to dedicate an article on how to set it up on a Mac.
 This article will guide you through installing Postgres on your Mac and exploring the first database.

 ![Stack overflow most loved databases 2021](https://cdn.hashnode.com/res/hashnode/image/upload/v1641188878297/C7_WTaD8t.png)